 Railroads are dangerous places to work.
 For over one hundred and fifty years, both state and federal governments have recognized this fact.
 As a result, modern laws that require most employers to provide workers’ compensation insurance to their employees do not apply to the railroad industry.
 Instead, ill workers must bring a claim against their railroad employers directly following the onset of a disease such as mesothelioma.

 Railroad workers may bring clams against the railroad under the Federal Employers Liability Act, or FELA.
-This federal law provides that railroad employers are directly liable for the workplace injuries or illnesses that affect their workers.
+This federal law provides that railroad employers are directly liable for workplace injuries or illnesses that affect their workers.
 Furthermore, to prevail in a claim for damages, a worker merely needs to link their current condition to their time spent on the job.
-Even if exposure to asbestos was accidental or a partial result of that worker’s own carelessness, the railroad may still liable.
+Even if exposure to asbestos was accidental or a partial result of that worker’s own carelessness, the railroad may still be liable.
 An Ohio railroad mesothelioma attorney could help to pursue claims directly with the railroads, or in state or federal court, seeking compensation from employers.

 An Ohio Railroad Mesothelioma Lawyer May be Able to Help

 Railroad employees work all their lives to provide a living for themselves and their families.
 Sadly, many do not realize that minute particles of asbestos could lead to devastating cancer diagnoses.
 Mesothelioma affects workers who have faced exposure to asbestos in the workplace.
-Railroads who employ these people are directly liable to provide proper compensation.
+Railroads that employ these people are directly liable to provide proper compensation.

 An Ohio railroad mesothelioma lawyer could help to pursue these payments.
 They include covering the costs of medical care and seeking compensation for lost quality of life or income.
 The Federal Employers Liability Act allows workers to bring lawsuits against their railroad employers directly in state or federal court.
 Let an Ohio railroad mesothelioma lawyer take the lead in your claim.
 Call today to schedule a consultation.